What Terpene Preservation Means

 Do different processing methods affect preservation?

-Yes, processing methods significantly impact terpene preservation.
-Cold extraction methods like ice water hash typically preserve more terpenes than heat-based methods.
-Live processing from fresh-frozen material maintains higher terpene levels than dried material processing.
+Yes.
+Cold methods like ice water hash preserve more terpenes than heat-based methods.
+Fresh frozen processing keeps higher levels than working with dried material.

 How can you tell if terpenes are well-preserved?